In accordance with applicable Data Protection Legislation by means of this Privacy Policy, the data subject is informed of the following:

 • Contact details: e-mail, telephone;

-• Other: any other information provided by the user via email or telephone.
+• Other: any other information provided by the data subject via email or telephone.

-In the event that the user provides personal data related to a third party, the user declares that the provision of personal data is lawful and undertakes to pass on the information contained in this Privacy Policy to said third party.
+In the event that the data subject provides personal data related to a third party, the data subject declares that the provision of personal data is lawful and undertakes to pass on the information contained in this Privacy Policy to said third party.

 Suppliers and business contacts as recipients of e-mail communications